Embarking on the DIY Divorce Journey: Can You Get Divorced Without a Lawyer?

 But remember, dear explorer, the path of a DIY divorce guide is not for the faint-hearted.
 Missing a step or overlooking a detail could lead you into the quicksand of unfavorable decisions.
 What happens if you don't respond to divorce papers?
 A default judgement, skewed property division, or less-than-ideal custody decisions could loom in your near future.

-As we bid adieu, embarking on your quest to divorce without a lawyer, always remember: the journey is yours, and you're not alone.
+So, as we part ways on your journey to get divorced without a lawyer, remember: the journey is yours, but you're not alone.
 You've got this.